Shoe Mounted Flash Photography

 Forget The Built In Flash, Add An External Speedlight

 What do we mean by shoe mounted flash photography?
 Walk around with flashguns on our feet?
-Of course not, the term “Shoe” comes from Hotshoe or the connection on top of most SLR or advanced compact cameras that can take an external flashgun.
+Of course not, the term "Shoe" comes from Hotshoe or the connection on top of most DSLR's.
+They can also be found on advanced compact cameras that can take an external flashgun.